101t8/LittleSister/README.md

-Hey there is a tools
+Hey there is a simple tool !
-to install in windows you can open a terminal here :
+To install in windows you can open a terminal here :
 ![image](https://user-images.githubusercontent.com/82557624/126621733-d4b08af9-0131-4a9b-868e-17a72ad54010.png)

 press enter, and do this commands : python3 -m pip install -r requirements.txt